richardtorres314/rtorres-blog/README.md

 ### Key Features ###

-- Users can create and log into accounts
+- Cookie-based authentication
+- User signup and login features
+- Creating, updating, and deleting of a user's personal entries
-- Form verification for valid information
+- Form verification
-- Pagination and permalinks to blogposts
+- Pagination and permalinks to blog entries
-- Users can create, update, and delete personal posts
-- Redirection for visitors attempting to post without logging in
+- Security features to prevent malicious cookies

 ### To Do ###

-- Clean up the paginator
-- Do not update when no edits have been made
-- Add/cleanup style
 - Deal with cookies disabled
 - 404 handling
 - Add "like" feature